 - E. Pick the window around the pictorial view.
 You get a menu window that lets you adjust the scale of the image to better fill the sheet. - F. In the drawing area of the Title Block Sheet Insert the title of the object.
 Provide the exercise number in the upper right hand box of the Title Block.
-Your Title should be placed in an open area of the Title Block and a larger font size, i.e. 0.20 or 0.25.
-Your name, desk, Sec and exercise number should be font size 0.125 or 12pt.
+Your Title should be placed in an open area of the Title Block and a larger font size, i.e. 20 OR 25 PT OR. .25".
+Your name, desk, Sec and exercise number should be font size 12pt or .125".